jborean93/ansible-content/MakingTheDoubleHop/MakingTheDoubleHop.md

     ansible_become_pass: '{{ ansible_password }}'
 ```

-Breaking down the above we can see the following task directives have been added.
+Breaking down the above example we can see the following task directives have been added.

 ```yaml
 become: true